-- The candidate must receive a satisfactory faculty review of professional attitudes and behaviors on the Undergraduate Assessment of Dispositions, having met at least 80% of the dispositional expectations.
-One Faculty recommendation form must also be submitted from a specialization professor. - 2.
-The candidate must complete a physical examination, including a Mantoux tuberculin test, within the 6 months prior to student teaching and present a health certificate indicating that he/she is free from physical and health conditions that might be detrimental to teaching. - 3.
+1. The candidate must receive a satisfactory faculty review of professional attitudes and behaviors on the Undergraduate Assessment of Dispositions, having met at least 80% of the dispositional expectations.

+- 2. The candidate must complete a physical examination, including a Mantoux tuberculin test, within the 6 months prior to student teaching and present a health certificate indicating that he/she is free from physical and health conditions that might be detrimental to teaching. - 3.
 All prerequisites to supervised student teaching must be satisfied, including 100 hours of supervised field experience.
 A grade of C or better is required in each education course, or the course must be repeated. - 4.
 The candidate must have an overall cumulative grade point average of not less than 3.0, an average of not less than 3.0 in his or her area of specialization and, and an average of not less than 3.0 in education and education-related courses.
 Childhood/Early Childhood education-related courses include MAT 211 Math for Elementary Teachers and PED 211 Physical Education for Educators; there are no Adolescence Education: English education-related courses. - 5.
-The candidate must have passing scores on the Educating All Students-Literacy (EAS-L), and Content Specialty Test (CST). - The candidate must submit an Application for Admission to Student Teaching and accompanying resume to the Education Office by February 1 Junior year for Fall student teaching or May 1 Junior year for Spring student teaching. - 7.
+The candidate must have passing scores on the Educating All Students (EAS), and Content Specialty Test (CST). - The candidate must submit an Application for Admission to Student Teaching and accompanying resume to the Education Office by February 1 Junior year for Fall student teaching or May 1 Junior year for Spring student teaching. - 7.
 The candidate must possess fingerprinting/background check clearance.